Defendant's Rights at Post-Conviction Proceedings

 See FindLaw's section on Criminal Rights and Criminal Procedure for more information about your right to effective counsel at these proceedings.
 Also note that, just because a defendant was alone at a hearing does not mean the judge, parole agent or jury felt special empathy for a defendant and so followed the law.
 An experienced criminal defense attorney reviews the transcripts of these proceedings to ensure your rights were protected, especially regarding admission of false confessions and inauthentic evidence.

 As you can see, you may not be entitled to an attorney for certain post-conviction proceedings.
-However, that just applies to your court-appointed attorney.
-There are many well-qualified criminal defense attorneys in your area who can meet with you and even provide a free review of your case.
-Get in touch with one today.
+However, that just applies to a court-appointed attorney.
+You still have the option to consult with a well-qualified criminal defense attorney near you for help with any post-conviction proceedings.